-XIII.
-POPULATION AND HOUSING - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes SUBSTANTIATION XIII a) The project will not have the potential for inducing substantia extent, and intensity of the project will only minimally contrib population.
-The proposed use is consistent with County General ute to the • XIII b) The proposed use will not displace substantial numbers of existing housing units, necessitating the construction of replacement housing, because no housing units are proposed to be demolished as a result of this proposal.
-XIII c) The proposed use will not displace substantial numbers of preplacement housing elsewhere, because the project will existing residents. • •
+KIII.
+POPULATION AND HOUSING - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$ c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+SUBSTANTIATION XIII a) The project will not have the potential for inducing substantial extent, and intensity of the project will only minimally contrib population.
+The proposed use is consistent with County General oute to the potential growth of a greater XIII b) The proposed use will not displace substantial numbers of econstruction of replacement housing, because no housing ur replacement housing elsewhere, because the project will not displace any existing housing or existing residents.